JesseWilliamson/jessewilliamson.github.com/_posts/2013-2-22-learn-javascript.md

 ---
 layout: post
-title: You need to learn JavaScript
+post-title: You need to learn JavaScript
 synopsis: why I think you need to know JavaScript
 ---